MicrobiomeStressProject/Frontiers_Microbiology_2018/main.md

 ## Join Paired Ends (if the reads are not already paired)**

-*Note: using “Author_Year” and “Author” generically to explain our nomenclature used for each study.
-Anywhere these terms appear, the code is run once for each study.*
+Note: using *Author_Year* and *Author* generically to explain our nomenclature used for each study.
+Anywhere these terms appear, the code is run once for each study.

 **Rename Files so they can be de-interleaved (i.e separate the forward and reverse reads into 2 distinct files).
 In the Terminal:**<br>